lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ### Modifying prompt templates

 You can also view and modify the prompt templates used by the World Model and Navigation Engine (the shorter, the less costly).
-For more detailled information about the components see our [module guides](../learn/agents.md).
+For more detailed information about the components see our [module guides](../learn/agents.md).